Roque Júnior: Club career

 Roque Júnior was born in Santa Rita do Sapucaí.
 During his career, he played for Santarritense, São José, Palmeiras, AC Milan, Leeds United, Siena, Bayer Leverkusen, MSV Duisburg and Qatari side Al-Rayyan.
 He is an iconic footballer for Palmeiras, as he played more than 200 competitive games for them.
-His greatest success in club football came playing for Palmeiras, with whom he won the 1999 Copa Libertadores and with A.C.
-Milan winning the 2002–03 UEFA Champions League.
+His greatest success in club football came playing for Palmeiras, with whom he won the 1999 Copa Libertadores and with AC Milan winning the 2002–03 UEFA Champions League.
 In the Champions League final he heroically played most of the extra-time carrying a severe injury.

 There was excitement at Elland Road when Peter Reid brought Roque to Leeds on loan, but it was short lived as the team conceded 25 times in his seven appearances, failing to win and suffering six defeats with Roque being sent off on his home debut against Birmingham City.
 However, he did score two goals in a League Cup game against Manchester United (Leeds lost 3–2) but his spell at Leeds was not considered a success.

 In September 2008, Palmeiras have signed him from Al-Rayyan on loan until the end of the season.

 After leaving Palmeiras in November 2008, he was offered to Australian A-League clubs in April and was in talks with Avaí gaffer Paulo Silas in July, but nothing materialised out of it.
 In February 2010, Ituano signed the former Brazil international, who had last played in 2008 for Palmeiras.